 Academic Career and Research Areas

-Professor Ploner works on the representation of pain in the human brain.
-His research group uses functional magnetic resonance imaging and electroencephalography and performs complex time-frequency and connectivity analyses of brain activity.
-The objective of his work is to elucidate the brain mechanisms of pain in health and disease with the ultimate goal of optimizing the diagnosis and therapy of chronic pain.
+Professor Ploner aims to understand how the human brain generates the experience of pain.
+To this end, his research group performs complex time-frequency and connectivity analyses of brain activity recorded by using electroencephalography.
+Moreover, they use non-invasive brain stimulation andn neurofeedback techniques to modulate pain.
+The objective of this work is to elucidate the brain mechanisms of pain in health and disease with the ultimate goal of optimizing the diagnosis and therapy of chronic pain.

-- Research prize for pain research, German Society for the Study of Pain (2011)
+- Research award for pain research, German Society for the Study of Pain (2011)

 - EFIC Grünenthal Grant, European Association for the Study of Pain (2007)

 May ES, Hohn VD, Nickel MM, Tiemann L, Gil Ávila C, Heitmann H, Sauseng P, Ploner M: “Modulating brain rhythms of pain using transcranial alternating current stimulation (tACS) - A sham-controlled study in healthy human participants”.
 J Pain.
 2021; S1526-5900(21): 00191-7.Abstract

 Ta Dinh S, Nickel MM, Tiemann L, May ES, Heitmann H, Hohn VD, Edenharter G, Utpadel-Fischler D, Tölle TR, Sauseng P, Gross J, Ploner M: “Brain dysfunction in chronic pain patients assessed by resting-state electroencephalography”.
 Pain.
 2019; 160(12): 2751-2765.Abstract